Originally published on 17th December 2019 Last updated on 5th August 2024

 In fact, many of us actually make more of a recovery with the combined support of a more integrative doctor or practitioner.

-Conventional medicine aims to treat a patient with a drug for their ailment or symptom, whereas functional medicine looks at getting to the root cause of the symptoms and health condition.
-Whereas Conventional medicine looks at each symptom and health condition as a separate issue to treat, functional medicine is holistic and looks at the whole body, considering how one issue can have a knock-on effect and cause other things to go wrong, too.
+Whereas mainstream medicine looks at each symptom and health condition as a separate issue to treat, functional medicine is holistic and looks at the whole body, considering how one issue can have a knock-on effect and cause other things to go wrong, too.

-For some thyroid patients, conventional medicine works just fine for them and they return to good health on thyroid medication alone for their underactive thyroid, but for many others, they never quite feel right again after diagnosis and require more in depth treatment.
+For some thyroid patients, mainstream medicine works just fine for them and they return to good health on thyroid medication alone for their underactive thyroid, but for many others, they never quite feel right again after diagnosis and require more in depth treatment.

 A lot of thyroid patients feel that a functional medicine approach is better suited to them because it not only deals with their thyroid condition, but also looks at other parts of the endocrine system which also require attention.

-Functional practitioners also confirm whether your hypothyroidism is autoimmune (it is for around 90% of us) as this can be important and crucial in your recovery.
-[1] Conventional medicine feel that treatment will always remain the same, whether you have autoimmune thyroid disease or not.
 Due to cost restraints, conventional doctors are rarely allowed to use innovative tests and treatments and often can’t spend enough time to help identify, run tests or treat complex autoimmune diseases and hormonal imbalances.
-So, when you need more personalised thyroid treatment, conventional medicine can feel inadequate.

 Deciding which type of practitioner or doctor you wish to see is hugely important as they can differ in what they offer.
 Please see my in depth summary of different medical professionals here.